Reporting

 A Brain Works Project: Coping Skills for Kids - Promoting the development of coping skills in pre-teens by providing information and activities and provides resources and information for educators and parents.

-“Any severe or pervasive physical or verbal act or conduct, including communications made in writing or electronically, directed toward a student or students that has or can be reasonably predicted to have the effect of one or more of the following:
+"Bullying" includes "cyber-bullying" and means any severe or pervasive physical or verbal act or conduct, including communications made in writing or electronically, directed toward a student or students that has or can be reasonably predicted to have the effect of one or more of the following:

-(1) placing the student or students in reasonable fear of harm to the student’s or students’ person or property;
+(1) Placing the student or students in reasonable fear of harm to the student's or students' person or property;

-(2) causing a substantially detrimental effect on the student’s or student’s physical or mental health;
+(2) Causing a substantially detrimental effect on the student's or students' physical or mental health

-(3) substantially interfering with the student’s or students’ academic performance; or
+(3) Substantially interfering with the student's or students' academic performance; or

 The Illinois legislature also authorizes school boards to establish appropriate behavioral standards for their respective schools, which take into consideration but are not limited to conduct prohibited by State and federal laws.
 See, 105 ILCS 5/10-20.14(d).